julau1596/DeliverMe/README.md

 Technology used:
-virtualenv- to keep a consist package version in our development as well as isolating foreign environment variables
+virtualenv- to keep a consist package version in our development as well as isolating foreign environment variables.

 Installation Guide for Unix-like system: